-If you love learning new things but life and work obligations don’t leave you enough time, then you’ll love Alexa’s Curiosity Skill.
+You might enjoy learning new facts and taking deep dives into subjects you didn’t study in school, but it can be a drain on your time to listen to related podcasts or get stuck in a Wikipedia rabbit hole.
+You should take advantage of Alexa’s Curiosity Skill instead.
 You can use this skill to access content similar to that on Curiosity.com, learning about topics like science, history, and more.
 A routing of “Alexa, open Curiosity,” will keep you winning every trivia night and make you look like a genius.

 The demise of the Xbox Kinect has left many Xbox users unable to use voice commands on the Xbox.
-But Alexa can save the day, thanks to the Xbox Skill that lets you issue voice Xbox commands once again.
+Thankfully Alexa has an Xbox Skill that gives you the ability to issue voice commands to your Xbox just like the good ol’ days.
 You can turn the Xbox on and even launch a game using this skill.

-If you need help figuring out a complex homework question, Alexa might be able to help.
+Alexa can even help your kids solve homework troubles when they get stuck.
 She can answer a multitude of homework-related problems, helping students with quizzes, spelling, and more.
 Here are six ways Alexa can help kids with their homework.